Dementia with Lewy bodies: Supportive features

 From chewing to defecation, alpha-synuclein deposits affect every level of gastrointestinal function.
 Almost all persons with DLB have upper gastrointestinal tract dysfunction (such as gastroparesis, delayed gastric emptying) or lower gastrointestinal dysfunction (such as constipation and prolonged stool transit time).
 Persons with Lewy body dementia almost universally experience nausea, gastric retention, or abdominal distention from delayed gastric emptying.
 Problems with gastrointestinal function can affect medication absorption.
 Constipation can present a decade before diagnosis, and is one of the most common symptoms for people with Lewy body dementia.
 Dysphagia is milder than in other synucleinopathies and presents later.
 Urinary difficulties (urinary retention, waking at night to urinate, increased urinary frequency and urgency, and over- or underactive bladder) typically appear later and may be mild or moderate.
 Sexual dysfunction usually appears early in synucleinopathies, and may include erectile dysfunction and difficulty achieving orgasm or ejaculating.

-Among the other supportive features, psychiatric symptoms are often present when the individual first comes to clinical attention and are more likely, compared to AD, to cause more impairment.
+Among the other supportive features, psychiatric symptoms are often present when the individual first comes to clinical attention and are more likely, compared to Alzheimer's disease, to cause more impairment.
 About one-third of people with DLB have depression, and they often have anxiety as well.
 Anxiety leads to increased risk of falls, and apathy may lead to less social interaction.

 Agitation, behavioral disturbances, and delusions typically appear later in the course of the disease.
 Delusions may have a paranoid quality, involving themes like a house being broken in to, infidelity, or abandonment.
 Individuals with DLB who misplace items may have delusions about theft.
 Capgras delusion may occur, in which the person with DLB loses knowledge of the spouse, caregiver, or partner's face, and is convinced that an imposter has replaced them.
 Hallucinations in other modalities are sometimes present, but are less frequent.